 "In 2001, I was watching TV with my family when a British Airways commercial came on with the music of the 'Flower Duet' from Leo Delibes' Lakmé.
-The voices captivated me, but I had no idea what kind of music it was.
-The next day I asked my teacher and he told me it was opera.
-I'd planned to become an accountant, but those 30 seconds were powerful and changed my life."
+The voices captivated me. but I had no idea day I asked my teacher and he told me it was opera.
+I'd planned to become an accountant. but those 30 seconds were powerful and changed my life."